‘American Horror Story’: Jessica Lange Disappoints Fans By Stating She Won’t Be Returning To ‘AHS’

 “It would take something very, very different and special to jump back into [series television].”

 In addition to her stints on American Horror Story, Lange has also starred in another TV series by the same creator of AHS.
 The Politician is a black comedy developed by Ryan Murphy.
-In it, Lange plays, Dusty, a grandmother with Munchausen by proxy who pretends that her granddaughter is ill in order to scam things from unsuspecting people.
+In it, Lange plays, Dusty, a grandmother with Munchausen syndrome by proxy, who pretends that her granddaughter is ill in order to scam things from unsuspecting people.

 Lange also commented on the fact that The Politician was a great role because it wasn’t the main character and she didn’t feel the weight of having to carry the series like she often did with American Horror Story.